PixelRei/PHP-stage-project/README.md

 ```php
 $sql = "INSERT INTO people(username, password, active, admin) VALUES (:username, :password, :active, :admin)";
 ```
-We just have write in the $sql variable the SQL query that we want to use.
+We just have to write in the $sql variable the SQL query that we want to use.